 Lastly, if anyone comes to your home uninvited and tries to sell you health insurance, don’t listen to them.
 No one from the health insurance marketplace will come to your door unsolicited.

 Television ads and mailers with offers of low cost health coverage, no deductibles, and free medical apparatus like back and knee braces are another common method scammers use to glean personal information from consumers.
 Check these offers very carefully; more often than not, they’re a scam.
 That supposed low-cost health care plan is likely to be a discount plan dressed up as coverage, or a fake plan that provides no coverage at all.

-The official ACA site also offer free help from local agents to assist people when buying healthcare.
+The best way to find a health insurance plan is to use a legitimate insurance broker like PolicyScout.
 Never, ever pay someone to help you get coverage, or to receive a Medicare card.
 These services are provided free of charge.
 Should you choose to contact a representative, take down their full name and agent ID number.
 You can search that information on your state insurance commissioner’s website to make sure they’re legitimate.
 When speaking with a representative and deciding on a plan, ask them for a full explanation of benefits.
 If the person you’re speaking with won’t provide one, they aren’t a legitimate agent.
 Do not trust someone who tells you a service usually costs more, but that they know how to bill Medicare so you won’t have to pay for it.

 Once you’ve chosen a plan, make sure to go over your statements carefully.
 Whenever you use your benefits, you’ll receive an ‘explanation of benefits’ document listing the services provided, when, and by whom.
 Go over this and make sure that everything matches up correctly to avoid billing fraud.